ucsb-cs56/w20/_labWIP/lab07c.md

 # Step by step instructions

+## Step 14:  Understanding SQL databases (tables, rows, columns)

+TODO

-## Step 14: Setting up a Spring Boot app to use an SQL database
+## Step 15: Setting up a Spring Boot app to use an SQL database

 We are using Hibernate, JPA and JDBC as layers in between the SQL database and our application code.

-## Step 15:  Understanding SQL databases (tables, rows, columns)

-TODO
+There is so much to learn about all three of these technologies, and we'll only be able to barely scratch the surface.
+In many cases, it won't be clear, for any particular part of what we are doing, whether its Hibernate, JPA, or JDBC is that involved.
+That may make you wonder why I'm even mentioning the words.

+The reason is that if/when something goes wrong, and you are debugging, it's helpful to know what keywords to include in your web searches, and/or what keywords to look for in the results.
+Even if you don't know exactly what Hibernate, JPA and JDBC are, at least knowing that you are using them is a good start.

+### Two different database instances

+For the actual database, we'll be using two different technologies:

+* When running on localhost, we are using H2
+  * This is a temporary "in-memory" database.
+  * The chief advantage of H2 is that it is completely built into Spring Boot, and requires no additional software.
+  * Therefore, it should run anywhere that Spring Boot runs, including on CSIL.
+  * The chief disadvantage is that it is an "in memory" temporary database.
+The data stored in the database exists *only* as long as the spring boot application is running.
+If you shut down the application, all of the data stored in the database is lost.
+  * *Obviously* that's no good for a real applicaiton.
+But it's fine for testing purposes.
+  * Setting up a real database on localhost is possible, but tricky, especially given that it works differently on Mac, Windows, Linux (different for each variety!), and CSIL.
+Thus avoiding that is great!
+* When running on Heroku, we'll use *Postgres*
+  * Postgres is a "real" SQL database system.
+When you store data in postgres, it stays there until you delete it, even if the application is shut down.
+  * Heroku offers Postgres as a free add on in the "Hobby/Dev" tier.
+That has enough data storage capacity for our needs.
+  * If we exceeded the data storage capacity of the free tier, then we'd have to pay for it, but that won't happen in this lab assignment.

 ## Step 16:  Creating an  `@Entity`, for `AppUser`

-Setting up a new `@Entity`, a Java class that represents one row in a database
+In this step, we'll set up a new `@Entity`, a Java class that represents one row in a database.

+The row in the database will store the `uid` and the `login` name of each GitHub user that logs into our application.

 ## Step 17:  Creating a `@Repository` for users

+In this step, we'll set up a new `@Repository`, a Java class that represents one table in the database.

+The table we are setting up is one that stores all of the `AppUser` instances that we want to keep track of.
+We'll call this class `UserRepository`, and put it in a new directory `/src/main/java/hello/repositories` in a file called `UserRepository.java`.

 ## Step 18:  Creating a `UsersController`

+It is a common practice to have a separate controller class for each database entity.
+So in this step, we'll create a file called `UsersController.java` and put it into a new directory called `/src/main/java/hello/controllers`.

 ## Step 19:  Add users to table

+In this step, we need to add some code that puts users into the `UserRepository` (i.e. stores them in the SQL database table for users.)

 ## Step 20:  Add a placeholder user settings page